 When a person extracts a blackhead, the dark plug may come off.
 Beneath it, there may be white or yellow sebum and skin cells.

-The American Academy of Dermatology advise against squeezing or popping acne of any kind.
+The American Academy of Dermatology advises against squeezing or popping acne.

 The skin’s normal process of producing sebum can cause sebaceous filaments to become noticeable.

-This is more likely to occur in people with more oily skin or larger pores, compared with people who have drier skin and smaller pores.
+This is more likely to occur in people with more oily skin or larger pores, than those with drier skin and smaller pores.

 Several factors can determine pore size, including: